|

 To Reality

 Wow!
-Plato's concept regarding the divine mysteries of love
+Plato's ideas regarding the divine mysteries of love

-and sex may feel more than a wee bit foreign and (even) unsettling
+and sexuality may feel more than a wee bit foreign and (even)

-to you?
-It certainly doesn't feel comfortable to the average
+certainly doesn't feel comfortable to the average person,

-person, as most major (and minor) world religious systems
+as most major (and minor) world religious systems have imparted

-have imparted the morale morays of looking down on our sensuality,
+the morale morays of looking down on our sensuality, desires,

 The